 - Ice cubes

 A mudslide has Irish cream liqueur in it and a White Russian uses heavy cream.
 So to make this recipe into a mudslide, you’ll omit the heavy cream and substitute an ounce of Irish cream liqueur, such as Bailey’s, for each drink.
+This recipe for a frozen mudslide from Recipes for Holidays looks incredible!

 A Black Russian does not contain cream, so it is just ice, coffee liqueur, and vodka.
 The addition of heavy cream to the mix makes it a White Russian.